FAC-73/password-generator/README.md

 # password-generator
 An application that a user can use to generate a random password based on criteria they’ve selected.
 Features dynamically updated HTML and CSS using Javascript.
-Application is fully responsive to all small and wide views.
+Application is fully responsive to small and wide views.

 ![Website screenshot](https://github.com/FAC-73/password-generator/blob/main/Assets/Images/copy3.png?raw=true "Password Generator App")